rocket-pool/docs.rocketpool.net/docs/en/node-staking/install-modes.md

 This mode is what the Smartnode Installer will deploy for you.
 It uses the following Docker containers:

-- `rocketpool_api` - This holds the actual functionality that the Smartnode provides when you interact with it via Rocket Pool's command-line interface (CLI).
 - `rocketpool_node` - This is a background process that will periodically check for and claim RPL rewards after a reward checkpoint (if you have auto-claim enabled, more on this later), and is responsible for actually staking new validators when you create a minipool.
 - `rocketpool_watchtower` - This is used by Oracle Nodes to perform oracle-related duties.
 For regular node operators, this will simply stay idle.
 - `rocketpool_eth1` - This will be your Execution client.